JamshedVesuna/StartupFairTweeting/README.md

     5. Put this file in the same directory as `tweeper.py`
 2. Run `convert_evnt_brt_to_twts('temp.csv')`
     1. This extracts the tweets and writes to `EventBriteTweets.csv`
-3. Copy `temp.csv` to `tweets.csv`
+3. Copy `EventBriteTweets.csv` to `tweets.csv`
-    1. Here's where you want to add custom tweets and edit the tweets that exist
+    1. Here's where you want to add custom tweets and edit the tweets that exist.
+Tweets are executed top down
     2. Be sure to follow the format of `Some Tweet Text,False`
     3. Note that tweets should not have commas in them
     4. Lines ending in False will be queued to tweet while lines ending with True won't be tweeted or have already been tweeted